Revd Freddy Takavarasha has pastoral responsibility for our church along with Deacon Marilyn Slowe.

-They and their families both joined us in Summer 2017, just in time to oversee our ambitious rebuilding programme which completed almost a year later with a grand re-opening on 1 September 2018.
+Marilyn joined us in the Summer of 2017 and had a lot of involvement with our ambitious rebuilding programme which completed almost a year later with a grand re-opening in September 2018.
+She has put the new kitchen to good use offering a warm welcome to hundreds.

 Within the Methodist Church of Great Britain we are part of the Birmingham District, and within that we are part of the Sutton Park Circuit of 13 churches in the north of the city.
 On those links you can find out more about the church at regional and national level, and on our website you will find out what we are doing locally.